 Titles preceding a personal name are uppercased.
 The title is lowercased when it stands alone or follows a personal name.
 Professor, assistant professor, and associate professor are capitalized before a name, which is an exception to AP.

-Right: President Sands; Timothy Sands, president of Virginia Tech; the president
+Right: President Sands; Tim Sands, president of Virginia Tech; the president

 Right: Mark V. Barrow Jr., chair of the history department